Forum Explores Gulf of Mexico Red Tide Research and Seeks Public Input

 Nationally and internationally known red tide experts will meet with the public to discuss the state of current scientific understanding on Florida red tide and respond to concerns during a moderated forum.
 The public forum will be held at Mote Marine Laboratory in Sarasota, Florida, as well as at Florida Gulf Coast University in Fort Myers, Florida, on Thursday, July 20, 2006 from 6–8pm (EST).

-The National Oceanic and Atmospheric Administration (NOAA), working in conjunction with Mote Marine Laboratory and the Florida Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute (FWRI), is sponsoring both the scientific meeting and the public forum.
+The National Oceanic and Atmospheric Administration, working in conjunction with Mote Marine Laboratory and the Florida Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute, is sponsoring both the scientific meeting and the public forum.

 A key element of this event is a survey hosted by Mote Marine Laboratory that will be disseminated prior to the forum.
 The survey is designed to allow residents and visitors to have a voice in the direction of future red tide research efforts.
-Interested members of the public may fill out the survey online at www.mote.org/redtideforum.
+Interested members of the public may visit the Mote Marine website for more information.